 In order to verify compliance with the requirements for FCR-N, the provider of the service shall perform the following tests for each controller parameter set, where FCR-N is to be provided.
+Parameters that are scaled linearly with the droop are not seen as different parameter sets.
 The tests to be conducted are the below described step response tests, to determine the FCR-N capacity and to verify the compliance with the stationary and dynamic performance requirements, and the sine tests, to verify stability and dynamic performance.
 Sine tests only need to be performed at the most challenging operating point in terms of stability.
 The choice of the operating point must be motivated by prior knowledge and approved by the TSO.
 For entities with non-continuous response a linearity test also has to be performed.